-Our group focuses the research on processing of ultrafine-grained (UFG) materials and bulk nanostructured materials (BNM) using severe plastic deformation (SPD) and characterize their unique and enhanced physical and mechanical properties.
+Our group focuses the research on processing of ultrafine-grained (UFG) materials and bulk nanostructured materials (BNM) using severe plastic deformation (SPD) and characterizing their unique and enhanced physical and mechanical properties.
 It is distinctly defined that UFG materials are submicron-crystalline materials with grain sizes in the range of 100–1000 nm and nanostructured materials are with grain sizes below 100 nm.
 Such materials usually have superior mechanical and physical properties including high strength, improved corrosion resistance, and higher wear resistance.

 Dr. Kawasaki's Office - Dearborn 306